roseengineering/blueshunt/README.md

 ![](output.png)

-This repo contains an Bluetooth BLE app for reading from a INA219 I2C high-side current sensor using Micropython on a ESP32.
+This repo contains a Bluetooth BLE app for reading from a INA219 I2C high-side current sensor using Micropython on a ESP32.
 The app uses the nRF UART BLE serivce to send its readings over BLE.